Indonesian President Joko Widodo inaugurates two ports in Palu Bay region - ExBulletin

 Indonesian President Joko Widodo inaugurates two ports in Palu Bay region

-DRAWING.
-Indonesian President Joko Widodo accompanied by Indonesian Minister of Transportation Budi Karya Sumadi inaugurated two ports in the Palu Bay region, Central Sulawesi, namely Wani Port and Pantoloan Port, on Wednesday (27/3).
-The inauguration of the two ports was centered on the Wani port.

-KONTAN.CO.ID – Indonesian President Joko Widodo accompanied by Indonesian Minister of Transportation Budi Karya Sumadi inaugurated two ports in the Palu Bay region, Central Sulawesi, namely Wani Port and Pantoloan Port, on Wednesday (27/3).
-The inauguration of the two ports was centered on the Wani port.
+Indonesian President Joko Widodo accompanied by Indonesian Minister of Transportation Budi Karya Sumadi inaugurated two ports in the Palu Bay region, Central Sulawesi, namely Wani Port and Pantoloan Port.
+The inauguration of the two ports was centered on the Wani port, today Tuesday (27/3/2024).

-The President explained that the objective of the rehabilitation and reconstruction of Wani and Pantoloan ports is to restore the function of the ports affected by the earthquake and tsunami.
+On this occasion, Indonesian President Joko Widodo explained that the objective of the rehabilitation and reconstruction of the ports of Wani and Pantoloan was to restore the function of the ports affected by the earthquake and tsunami.
 Then increase the capacity of port services as a node for logistics activities, improve regional connectivity and support economic activities in Central Sulawesi Province.
 This project was financed with a loan from the Asian Development Bank (ADB), with a total works value of IDR 233 billion.

 We know that in 2018, Palu in Central Sulawesi was hit by an earthquake and tsunami.
 The port was devastated.
 “And thanks to the perseverance of all of us, Alhamdulillah, today we inaugurate the rehabilitation and reconstruction of port infrastructure in the Palu Bay region, namely Wani Port and Pantoloan Port,” said the president.